-In 2015-2016 I had 4-6 workawayers constantly from April to December, some of them became friends for life.
+Since 2013 we have hosted 2-6 workawayers between April to December, some of them became friends for life.

-I used to arrange "huskonserter", intimate music events featuring local and nationally recognized artists, but this year there will probably be no music events.
+I used to arrange "huskonserter", intimate music events featuring local and nationally recognized artists, but so far this year I have no plans for cultural events.

 We are easy going people and love to meet new people.